 Rosh Hashanah (the Jewish New Year) and Yom Kippur (the Day of Atonement) are collectively called the High Holidays (or, alternately, the High Holy Days).
-The entire ten-day period is reffered to as the Yamim Noraim (literally "Days of Awe") or Aseret Yamei Teshuva ("Ten Days of Repentence").
+The entire 10-day period is referred to as the Yamim Noraim (literally "Days of Awe") or Aseret Yamei Teshuva ("Ten Days of Repentence").

-Rosh Hashanah 2012 begins on the evening of Sunday, September 16, and ends at dusk on Tuesday, September 18.
+Rosh Hashanah 2013 begins at sundown on Wednesday, September 4, and ends at dusk on Friday, September 6.
 (Some Reform synagogues observe only one day of Rosh Hashanah.)
-This year, we will be inaugurating the year 5773 on the Jewish calendar.
-The number comes from an understanding of the age of the earth articulated by sages in the middle ages.
+This year, we will be inaugurating the year 5774 on the Jewish calendar.
+The number comes from an understanding of the age of the earth articulated by sages in the Middle Ages.

 Rosh Hashanah combines our joy at reaching another milestone with the solemnity of reflection about the year we've just completed.
 We eat sweet foods (such as apples dipped in honey) to emphasize our hopes for a sweet year.
 We alter our challah to be round (like the cycle of the year) and dotted with raisins (more sweetness), and have celebratory meals with friends and family.
 But we are also called upon to make an accounting of our souls (cheshbon ha-nefesh in Hebrew).
 We figure out what we might need to ask our friends to forgive us for doing and make resolutions to try better in the coming year.